Why do you think you are not reaping much from cold email marketing? Are you doing everything right?

 - Cold emails will help you generate more leads and close more sales than you can imagine.

 - With cold emailing, you have a chance of having a broader coverage of your audience.

-- Cold emailing requires less resource commitment with minimal effort, but more people reached.
+- Cold emailing requires less resource commitment with minimal effort, but more people are reached.

 - Cold emailing creates a more personal touch with your customer.
 Unlike other social media outreach, which your audience might miss, but your email will be in their inbox waiting for action.

-- Cold emailing boost your outreach level more significantly than other methods used to reach your audience.
+- Cold emailing boosts your outreach level more significantly than other methods used to reach your audience.

 - Cold emailing is a known tool for starting conversations with your audience.

 Categories of Cold Email Marketing

 Besides understanding why cold email marketing is crucial for you and your organization, perhaps it would help if we highlighted different categories of cold email.